Medically reviewed by Drugs.com. Last updated on Oct 17, 2020.

 Use: Labeled Indications

-Ophthalmic ointment and solution: Treatment of conjunctivitis and other superficial ocular infections due to susceptible microorganisms: Escherichia coli, Staphylococcus aureus, Streptococcus pneumoniae, Streptococcus (viridans group), Haemophilus influenzae, Klebsiella species, and Enterobacter species.
+Ophthalmic ointment and solution: Treatment of conjunctivitis and other superficial ocular infections due to susceptible microorganisms: Escherichia coli, Staphylococcus aureus, Streptococcus pneumoniae, viridans group streptococci, Haemophilus influenzae, Klebsiella species, and Enterobacter species.

 Ophthalmic solution: Treatment of trachoma as an adjunctive to systemic sulfonamide therapy